nordnet/nordnet-ui-kit/docs/styling-component.md

 ## Access to Component's props in styles

 Yes, you can access Component's props in your css.
-In this case classes are separated into two styleSheet under the hood, one is static and another one for dynamic classes based on props.

-Dynamic styleSheet is attached to the DOM once into and compiled to classes once as well.
-But if Component got new props, then dynamic styleSheet is being updated, although it keeps classes the same.
-Thus it allows you to style component without extra re-renders.
+In this case JSS will create two stylesheets: static stylesheet for ordinary styles and dynamic sheet for props based styles.
+Your component will get static (compiled once) classes object.
+Once your component received new props, jss will update values but will keep classnames intact.
+Thus it allows you to style component without extra re-renders, because styling changes will happen in the `style` tag in the `head` of the page.

 ```js
 import React from 'react';